 We would suggest that you provide the following:

 - Student status letter - this can be downloaded from PEGASUS

 - Confirmation of award or your results letter - this also can be downloaded from PEGASUS

 - A link to the Key Dates page

 - Providing the employer your share code - you will need your BRP or passport you used to apply for your Tier 4 or Student visa to use this service

 The International Student Support Team are unable to provide letters confirming how many hours a student is permitted to work or when a student can work full-time hours.

 How do I find a job?

-You're allowed to use government Jobcentres when searching for a job.
-Students can also register with the Careers Service online vacancy service for part-time jobs, work experience opportunities and graduate jobs.
-The Careers Service provides reliable information and advice on all aspects of preparing for and searching for graduate jobs in the UK and abroad.
+You are allowed to use government Jobcentres when searching for a job.
+Students can also use the Careers Service online vacancy platform, MyCareerHub, to search for work experience opportunities and graduate jobs.
+The Careers Service provides reliable information and advice on all aspects of preparing for and searching for jobs in the UK and abroad.

-The Careers Advisers can also help you with your CV, your search for jobs and help you to prepare applications and other employment skills.
+The Careers Consultants can also advise you on preparing your CV, your search for jobs and preparing for different stages of the application process.